Pradeep-2901/apple-support-ai-agent/README.md

 ---

-## 🎯 Problem Statement
+## Problem Statement

 The goal is to build an AI customer-support agent that can:

 1. Understand an incoming customer message.
-2. Classify the primary support intent.
+2. Classify the primary support intent of that message.
 3. Find similar historical customer-support interactions.
 4. Use historical responses as evidence.
 5. Draft a relevant support response.